nextcloud/all-in-one/readme.md

 ⚠️ **Please note:** Almost all commands in this project's documentation use `sudo docker ...`.
 Since `sudo` is not available on Windows, you simply remove `sudo` from the commands and they should work.

 ### How to run AIO on Synology DSM
 On Synology, there are two things different in comparison to Linux: instead of using `--volume /var/run/docker.sock:/var/run/docker.sock:ro`, you need to use `--volume /volume1/docker/docker.sock:/var/run/docker.sock:ro` to run it.
-You also need to add `-e DOCKER_SOCKET_PATH="/volume1/docker/docker.sock"`to the startup command.
+You also need to add `--env DOCKER_SOCKET_PATH="/volume1/docker/docker.sock"`to the startup command.
 Apart from that it should work and behave the same like on Linux.
 Obviously the Synology Docker GUI will not work with that so you will need to either use SSH or create a user-defined script task in the task scheduler as the user 'root' in order to run the command.

 Also, you may be interested in adjusting Nextcloud's Datadir to store the files on the host system.
 See [this documentation](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) on how to do it.